 Notable & Unique: Modes of Transportation

-the Venice City Center neighborhood commuting on a bicycle to and
+revealed that the Venice City Center neighborhood is a fantastic

 Notable & Unique: Diversity